- Docker image

 param=True.
 Providing input parameters through the command line will override those defined in

-BUSCO employs clade specific information to identify BUSCO genes in the analysed sequence.
+BUSCO employs clade-specific information to identify BUSCO genes in the analyzed sequence.
 It can be specified by the user or selected automatically in the case of bacteria and archaea.

 To print the full list:

 They are organised in folders that should contain:

 |📁||info||Files with lists of species, genes, ortho-groups, and annotations|

 |📎||ancestral||FASTA file, consensus ancestral sequences for each BUSCO|

 |📎||ancestral_variants||FASTA file, consensus & variant sequences for each BUSCO|

 |📎||lengths_cutoff||Length cut-offs for complete BUSCO matches|